 The Company also enters into contracts with bank partners and institutional investors to provide loan servicing for the life of Upstart-powered loans.
 These services commence upon origination of these loans by bank partners and include collection, processing and reconciliations of payments received, investor reporting and borrower customer support as well as distribution of funds to the holders of the loans.
 The Company charges the loan holder a monthly servicing fee calculated based on a predetermined percentage of the outstanding principal balance.
 Servicing fees also include certain ancillary fees charged on a per transaction basis for processing late payments and payments declined due to insufficient funds.
-Servicing fees are not within the scope of Topic 606 and are accounted for under Topic 860, Transfers and servicing of financial assets.
+Servicing fees are recognized in the period the services are provided.
+Loan servicing fees are not within the scope of Topic 606 and are accounted for under Topic 860, Transfers and servicing of financial assets.